 To earn respect in the scientific community, a paper requires peer-reviewed

 Further, a clinical research study must be performed and documented to demonstrate the behaviour of a product in the human body.
-CanPrev’s paper includes statements that have not been proven by results from clinical research.
+Several statements in this paper have not been proven by results from clinical research.
 These include:

 - “Each blend employs the best mix of salts and complexes to maximize the supply of magnesium while maximizing the use of all the absorption channels.” (p.
 5)